rishi-shah12/image-repo/README.md

 It is also possible to click the tags under the image in the all images/search results page to make that your search parameter

+You can also search for the user who uploaded an image or the image-id from the same search box

+Enter the search parameters seperated by a comma ','

+The search is expansive (meaning each new parameter will broaden the search)

 ## Deleting

 Images can be deleted from the all images/search images screen.